Do you want to import/export your widget settings in WordPress?

 Once done, simply click on the ‘Import Widgets’ button to continue.

 The plugin will then process your backup file data and import your WordPress widgets.

-If you are using the same WordPress theme on both websites, then your widgets will automatically be imported into the correct widget areas.
+If you are using the same WordPress theme on both websites, then your widgets will automatically be imported into the correct widget areas as active widgets.

 You can then drag and drop these widgets from inactive widgets to an available widget area.

 We hope this article helped you learn how to easily import/export widget settings in WordPress.
-You may also want to see our list of essential WordPress plugins, and see our tips on improving WordPress security for all your websites.
+You may also want to see our list of essential WordPress plugins and our tips on improving WordPress SEO for all your websites.